sdman135/Anime-Data---Recommendation-System-Collaborative-Filtering/README.md

 * Filtered the dataframe

-  - Limited dataframe size to include value counts greater then a min value count(50) of anime_id and user_rating, mainly for computing reasons but also scale my data.
+  - Limited dataframe size to include value counts greater then a min value count(50) of anime_id and user_rating, mainly for computing reasons.

 * Created Matrix - The start of the recommendation system